3 Day Startup is an entrepreneurship education program designed for university students with an emphasis on learning by doing.

 - Other: Wildcards, Raw Passion

 What?The idea of 3 Day Startup is simple: start technology companies over the course of three days.
-We rent work space for an entire weekend, recruit 40 students with a wide range of backgrounds, cater food and drinks, invite top-notch entrepreneurs and investors, pick the best ideas for software or hardware startups during the Friday brainstorming session, and release a minimal prototype by Sunday night.
+We rent work space at the beautiful Bill and Melinda Gates Hall for an entire weekend, recruit 40 students with a wide range of backgrounds, cater food and drinks, invite top-notch entrepreneurs and investors, pick the best ideas for software or hardware startups during the Friday brainstorming session, and release a minimal prototype and sales pitch by Sunday night.
 The goal is to build enough momentum among a network of motivated people to sustain the company beyond the weekend.

 3 Common Misconceptions About 3 Day Startup